Repository Management with Nexus

 Nexus also supports multilevel staging and build promotion.
 With multilevel staging, a staging repository can be tested and then promoted to multiple separate build promotion profiles consecutively and exposed through different repository groups to allow for additional testing and qualification before a final frelease.
 Figure 11.21, “Multilevel Staging and Build Promotion” illustrates a potential use for multilevel staging:

-- A developer publishes components to a QA staging profile which exposes the staged components in a QA repository group used by an internal quality assurance team for testing.
+- A developer publishes components to a QA staging profile that exposes the staged components in a QA repository group used by an internal quality assurance team for testing.

 - Promote to Beta

-- Once the QA team has successfully completed testing, they promote the temporary staging repository to a build promotion profile which will expose the staged components to a limited set of customers who have agreed to act as a beta testers for a new feature.
+- Once the QA team has successfully completed testing, they promote the temporary staging repository to a build promotion profile that exposes the staged components to a limited set of customers who have agreed to act as beta testers for a new feature.